shubhamdang/power-optimisation/README.md

 In our OpenStack environment, each customer is assigned a project, and within each project, there are associated compute nodes.

 The `activate_node_check.py` script is executed on the Controller node to assess whether it's necessary to start a compute node.
 This script evaluates the availability of space on active nodes to accommodate buffer VMs.
-If sufficient space is unavailable, the compute node associated with the respective customer's project is activated using Wazuh's active-response feature.
+If sufficient space is not available, the compute node associated with the respective customer's project is activated using Wazuh's active-response feature.

 Similarly, on all compute nodes, the `shutdown_node_check.py` script is deployed.
 This script checks whether the node hosts any active virtual machines or if other compute nodes within the same project have adequate space to spawn buffer VMs.
 If ample space is available, the node is gracefully shut down.